RottenDoom/ic-engine/README.md

 - Modularity

-The project is largely based on the game engine by the cherno and kofi engine.<p>
+The project is largely based on the game engine by the cherno.<p>